Automattic/jetpack/readme.txt

 * REST API: support needed capabilities in Jetpack REST API endpoints that allow site based authentication.
 * Social Menu & Social Media Icons: add support for Telegram profiles.
 * WhatsApp Block: add option to change the alignment of the button.
+* Widget Visibility: improve performance on sites with a large number of pages.
 * WordPress.com Block Editor: add option to add metadata to a post indicating the last editor used.
 * WordPress.com REST API: remove outdated code that allowed non-secure requests to the API, as such requests are no longer accepted.